tannerbroberts/tannerbroberts.github.io/README.md

                     onLongPressListener
                     partial sections
             AddItem onClickListener
+            Add title props and state for popup title Fix Time Window CSS
+                Fix time picker CSS
         DONE:
-                Because I'm moving buttons, I need those moved to test the popup Move buttons to children of a list item Create a common style for "elements that take a fixed screen height and have a label" Standardize css: All components have the cssHelper object in their styles
+            Move buttons to children of a list item Create a common style for "elements that take a fixed screen height and have a label" Make the shelf, popup, and main screen play nice with eachother, position: absolute, 100% width Standardize css: All components have the cssHelper object in their styles
             BUG: Layout doesn't fit mobile screen
                 block onLongClickListener
             Item Blocks
             TimeScale